 Structured Settlement Brokers: How To Choose The Best?

-Walking into court or negotiations with the other side and not having a structured settlement broker with you is the same as not having an attorney.
+Walking into court or negotiations for your structured settlement and not having a broker with you is the same as not having an attorney.
 It's a bad idea.

 What is a Structured Settlement Broker?

-A structured settlement broker is someone who is appointed by the insurance company or the plaintiff in an injury case.
+It is someone who is appointed by the insurance company or the plaintiff in a personal injury case.
 The settlement funds for the injury from the defendant, which is typically the insurance company, are assigned to a third-party assignment company, which then purchases a structured settlement in the name of the party injured.
+They do, of course, have to meet minimum requirements, as set forth by the Justice Department.
+(See the bottom of the page for a complete list of requirements)

 - Proposing a lump-sum arrangement.